FloorD/ninjanine/tutorial.md

 I organized Rails Girls Rotterdam in January, organizing [Rails Girls The Hague][1] in September, I co-organize the [Ruby user group meetups in Vienna][2] and the [PyLadies workshops in Vienna][3].
 I currently work at [Usersnap][4] and spend the little time that is left coaching at Rails Girls events and helping out where I can when it comes to [Rails Girls Summer of Code][5].

-Today we'll teach you some tips and trics on how to use the terminal (or: command prompt) to make it appear to non-developer bystanders like you're in the matrix.
+Today we'll teach you some tips and tricks on how to use the terminal (or: command prompt) to make it appear to non-developer bystanders like you're in the matrix.
 The terminal is more than a place where you enter commands to your computer.
 You can count how often a word appears in a single file, pull a random Chuck Norris quote using the Chuck Norris API, post a tweet from there or convert a large number of pictures to thumbnails.
 Just to name a few things.
 Plus: you don't need to install anything, as every computer has such a terminal thing.
 Let's get started:

 ####Interactive Ruby
 stuff